RaneenGaber/MovieApp/README.md

 # MovieApp
-fetch data from Api and List Then
+fetch data from Api and List Them